SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow held the package to her chest and took off, flying over Ponyville.

-While she flew she thought of the package in her hooves.
+While she flew, she thought of the package in her hooves.

 *Why does Rarity need a pegasus costume?*

-*Fluttershy is there and she's a pegasus, couldn't she model for her?*
+*Fluttershy is there, and she's a pegasus, couldn't she model for her?*

 *Even then, I've seen her make dresses for pegasi on her ponnequines.*

 *I'm going to ask her about it when I get there.*

-*should I open it?*
+*Should I open it?*

 *Pinkie didn't say I couldn't open it.*

 *But I would still feel bad if I did, I don't know.*

-*I better not open it, hopefully Rarity tells me whats up.*
+*I better not open it, hopefully Rarity tells me what's up.*

 Rainbow saw Carousel Boutique coming into view.
 She slowed down and dropped to the ground in front of the shop.

 She knocked on the door a few times and waited.

-a few moments later, Rarity answered the door.
+A few moments later, Rarity answered the door.
 "Hello darling, is that the package from Pinkie?"

 "Yes, what's inside it?
 Pinkie said it's a pegasus costume," Rainbow replied.